 Swap #7: Ice Cream

-So Delicious is my preferred brand of ice cream.
-Specifically the cashew-based one.
-The coconut one is like flaked water.
+Know that the coconut one is like flaked water.
 The cashew ice cream though is creamy and in texture much more similar to the norm.

 That said, I also make a lot of my own protein ice cream too.